Whipple Expedition

 Reports from these expeditions were published between 1855 and 1861 by the federal government in a twelve-volume report titled "Reports of explorations and surveys, to ascertain the most practicable and economical route for a railroad from the Mississippi River to the Pacific Ocean".
 These reports were also known as the Pacific Railroad Surveys.
 Volumes III and IV contain the reports from Whipple's expedition.
+Volume 5 contains the first-known description of many plant species (of which type specimens were also made), including Scoliopus bigelovii, Clarkia williamsonii, Castilleja candens, and several species of Eriogonum (buckwheat).